 Socially, leaving old friends and making new friends is stressful, not to mention decoding new social norms.
 Working through the grief and loss of saying goodbye, suppressing the feeling of disloyalty to my old friends whilst trying to make new friends are just some of the challenges I face.

 Emotionally, we students arrive at a new school feeling sad and anxious.
 Sad, because we have lost the familiar old life.
 Anxious, because everything is new and unknown.
 Add in anger at our parents who made us move here and we have a jumble of emotions that makes focusing on schoolwork incredibly difficult.
 I can’t even begin to discuss what happens when I stay and my friends leave.

 Physically, all of this takes a toll on my body.
 Sometimes, the strain of mobility causes me to have stomach cramps and headaches, physical hyper-sensitivity and cultural fatigue that’s exhausting.
 Memory loss is also common in globally mobile children who have so much going on in their world before, during and after The Moving Season.
 It’s reassuring to know why I’m a bit forgetful right now.

 Spiritually, I’ve been asking a lot of questions about a Higher Power and myself.
 Some days I feel strong in my faith and that gives me a peaceful feeling, but on other days I feel abandoned and get angry, which just adds to my stress.

 With all this upheaval, I think it’s quite natural to ask ‘Who am I?’.
 When people ask that dreaded question, ‘Where are you from?’, I feel confused.
-My passport says one thing but my heart says another based on the cultures in which I have lived.
+My passport says one thing but my heart says another based on the cultures in which I have lived and built relationship.
 I’m not sure who I am.
 I don’t feel confident.
 It’s not surprising that research shows that students like me can struggle in the classroom.
 Thankfully, there are things you can do to help me.

 Steps for Supporting Me